Until I Found You

 "Until I Found You" is a song by American singer-songwriter Stephen Sanchez.
-It was released on September 1, 2021 as the lead single from Sanchez's second extended play Easy on My Eyes.
-Written by Sanchez and produced by Ian Fitchuk and Konrad Snyder, the song peaked at number 23 on the Billboard Hot 100 and at number 16 on the UK Singles Chart.
+It was released on September 1, 2021, as the lead single from Sanchez's second extended play Easy on My Eyes and debut album Angel Face.
+Written by Sanchez and produced by Ian Fitchuk and Konrad Snyder, the song, along with its remix version featuring American singer Em Beihold, has garnered over one billion streams on Spotify, and peaked at number 23 on the Billboard Hot 100, number 8 on the Australian ARIA chart and at number 14 on the UK Singles Chart.

 Background

 Originally released on September 1, 2021, by Republic Records and Mercury Records, the song received viral support on TikTok.
-Sanchez explained that the addressee "Georgia" refers to his real life girlfriend, who he had previously distanced himself from.
+Sanchez explained that the addressed "Georgia" refers to his girlfriend at the time, who he was in a long-distance relationship with.
+He explains that he felt so undeserving of her love that he "pushed her away".
+The pair ended up reconnecting, but Sanchez says the song was written during the period where he had "lost her".
+The chorus line "I would never fall in love again until I found her" according to Sanchez, was him acknowledging that he would likely never find anyone else like her, and that he didn't want to "try and conjure up something similar or try and find someone similar…because it just would never happen."

-On April 22, 2022, a remix of the song was released along with American singer-songwriter Em Beihold.
+A piano version of the song was released on March 11, 2022.
+On April 22, 2022, a remix of the song was released along with fellow American singer-songwriter Em Beihold.